 SARA teaches using traditional methods that have produced many of history’s greatest masters.

 SARA’s three-year education is designed as a systematic progression that breaks down the complex challenge of learning to draw and paint realistically from life into manageable, practical stages.
 At each stage, the student must acquire and demonstrate specific skills before advancing to the next more challenging stage.
 Students progress from drawing with a graphite pencil all the way to free and confident oil painting by following a logical, step-by-step program.
+Along the way, students also learn a wide variety of practical studio skills, including hand grinding oil paint, preparing wood panels and other supports for painting; stretching and gessoing raw linen canvas as a support; mixing mediums and grounds, using varnishes, and more.

 In fact, students of SARA can trace their training in a direct and unbroken line of descent, from their instructors as far back as the 14th century.
 They have a genuine connection to numerous old masters such as Andrea Del Sarto, Leonardo Da Vinci, Sandro Botticelli, Jacopo da Pontormo, as well as François Boucher, Jacques-Louis David, Jean-Auguste-Dominique Ingres, Jean-Léon Gérôme, and many other masters.